 I’m going to focus this review of the keynote on the products they went through:

-- Gears: They mentioned gears again, and invited up a developer from MySpace who showed off how they’ve added Gears implementation to the MySpace mail to do fast real time full text search using the local database.
+Gears: They mentioned gears again, and invited a developer from MySpace who showed off how they’ve added Gears implementation to the MySpace mail to do fast real-time full-text search using the local database.
 They also praised the developers of HTML5 for taking the power of Gears and putting it into what is an upcoming standard.

 Stay tuned for more reviews of things learned at Google I/O, particularly my upcoming review of the second day’s keynote, which was very fascinating.